 - Special master classes are presented periodically with highly regarded professionals in different areas of the theatre arts.

-- “Behind the Scenes” training is presented to all production participants and walks them through all the aspects of the physical theate.
+- “Behind the Scenes” training is presented to all production participants and walks them through all the aspects of the physical theatre.

 All training, workshops and camps are aimed to specific age and skill groups.

 Registration is required for all workshops and students must be a CTA member to participate.
+Memberships are $10 for an individual, $20 for a family.
 To register, download and complete the Education Registration Form and follow the instructions at the bottom of the form on how to submit your completed Registration Form and payment.

 Students are required wear comfortable clothes and sneakers or closed toe shoes (no Crocs, sandals, flip-flops or skirts for the ladies.)
 Students are not allowed to bring cell phones, toys, games or other electronic devices.
 A telephone is available for emergency use.